Welcome to the SDM Crew page… we are here to ensure your adventure exceeds all expectations.

 OWNER / OPERATOR

-Eli Martinez is an explorer, storyteller, and wildlife photographer who has spent his life chasing the wild.
-Raised in deep South Texas, he grew up immersed in nature—drawn to the animals that roamed his world.
-That early fascination became his life’s work.
+Eli Martinez is an explorer, storyteller, and wildlife photographer who has spent his life chasing the wild, not for the trophies, but for the stories.

 “When people experience the wild, they understand… And when they understand, they care.”